Interview with Jane Pettigrew, author of World of Tea: Discovering Producing Regions and Their Teas.

-As a fan of all things British, I was eager to read Jane Pettigrew’s World of Tea.
-I discovered her newest book goes way beyond British tea and customs as she explores more than 60 tea-producing countries, even the smallest most obscure regions of the world.
+As a fan of all things British, I was eager to read Jane Pettigrew's World of Tea.
+I discovered her latest book goes way beyond British tea and customs as she explores more than 60 tea-producing countries, even the smallest, most obscure regions of the world.

-Each tea producing country is covered by explaining their history, terroir, variety of cultivars, manufacturing processes, categories of tea made, local tea culture, and rituals.
-The book is a coffee table style book featuring detailed maps and the most beautiful, color photography.
+Each tea-producing country is covered by explaining its history, terroir, variety of cultivars, manufacturing processes, categories of tea made, local tea culture, and rituals.
+The book is a coffee table-style book featuring detailed maps and the most beautiful color photography.

 I had the opportunity to interview Jane Pettigrew about her book and life’s work dedicated to educating others about tea.